corelight/log-add-vlan-everywhere/README.rst

 There are potential side effects from loading this script if another script is indexing tables based on the ``c$id`` field.
-This generally is not done in most modern scripts and is not done in the core Bro distribution anywhere.
+This generally is not done in most modern scripts and is not done in the core Zeek distribution anywhere.

 This script tries to avoid potential trouble with this indexing issue by only grabbing the VLAN information from the  ``connection_established``